sebastus/Curtain-Wall-Modules/vmss-ba/README.md

 The managed image of the new build agent is an input to this module.
 It can be built using the vm-or-image module.

 &nbsp;
+# Module outputs

+There are no outputs from this module.

+&nbsp;
 # References to other module outputs

 - tg_{resource group}.resource_group